Take the Time to Eat Healthy Foods

 - Grapes can be a great lunch choice or an afternoon snack

-Things you try to avoid with your lunches:
+Things you should try to avoid with your lunches:

 - Limit your eating from the vending machine